 Historically, the greatest threats to our survival were infections and injury, however chronic diseases are now the leading cause of death globally.

-Chronic diseases are the result of the interaction between our genes and our environment, but since genes don’t change overnight, our diets and lifestyles must be largely to blame.
+Non-communicable chronic diseases are the result of the interaction between our genes and our environment, but since genes don’t change overnight, our diets and lifestyles must be largely to blame.

 Some food for thought: